ietf-wg-avtcore/sdp-roq/draft-ietf-avtcore-sdp-roq.md

 ## Bundling Considerations {#bundle-cons}

+{{!I-D.ietf-avtcore-rtp-over-quic}} defines the RoQ flow identifer as a way to multiplex multiple RTP sessions onto a single QUIC connection, so, onto a single transport.

-{{?RFC8843}} describes a  Session Description Protocol (SDP) Grouping Framework extension called 'BUNDLE'.
-The extension can be used with the SDP offer/answer mechanism to negotiate the usage of a single transport (5-tuple) for sending and receiving media described by multiple SDP media descriptions ("m=" sections).
+{{!RFC8843}} describes a  Session Description Protocol (SDP) Grouping Framework extension called 'BUNDLE'.
+The extension can also be used with the SDP offer/answer mechanism to negotiate the usage of a single transport (5-tuple) for sending and receiving media described by multiple SDP media descriptions ("m=" sections).

-The authors believe that no special considerations apply when using BUNDLE with a single QUIC connection carrying RoQ.
+If a RoQ application developer wishes to use the BUNDLE extension, each group of SDP media descriptions MUST be carried in a single RoQ flow identifier.

+Multiple BUNDLEs can be carried within a single QUIC connection, as long as each BUNDLE is carried in its own RoQ flow identifier.

 If an application uses multiple 5-tuples in order to allow QUIC Connection Migration as described in {{Section 9 of !RFC9000}}, it is assumed that only one QUIC path will be active at any given time.